-Two other notes about the wooden skewers: First, in order to prevent the skewers catching fire, you need to soak them in water.
+Two other notes about the wooden skewers: First, to prevent the skewers from catching fire, you need to soak them in water.
 Thirty minutes to an hour will do.
 Second, use two.
 Ignore my photo.
 I learned that one wooden skewer is just too flimsy.

 - 8 wooden skewers

 - 3 cloves garlic, minced

 - 1/2 cup soy sauce

 - 1/2 cup vegetable oil

 - Submerge the wooden skewers in water and soak for at least 30 minutes.

 - Mix together the garlic, ginger, soy sauce, brown sugar, and oil until combined.